 Monash lists Coconut sugar on the smartphone app with a suggested 1 teaspoon (4 g) serving.
 According to Monash, 1 (Australian) tablespoon is high is both fructans and fructose.

 FODMAP Friendly has lab tested coconut sugar as well.
-Their low FODMAP serving is also 1 teaspoon (4 g), but they also tell us that their testing show low FODMAP amounts up to 44 g.
+Their low FODMAP serving is also 1 teaspoon (4 g), but they also told us that their testing showed low FODMAP amounts up to 44 g, now adjusted to 24 g.
+These variations probably have to do with the production/manufacture of the coconut sugars tested.
+We are not given brand names by either Monash or FODMAP Friendly.

 Please review these articles at this time: